NMI Holdings, Inc. to Announce Fourth Quarter and Full Year 2022 Financial Results on February 14, 2023

 About NMI Holdings

-NMI Holdings, Inc. (NASDAQ: NMIH) is the parent company of National Mortgage Insurance Corporation (National MI), a U.S.-based, private mortgage insurance company enabling low-down-payment borrowers to realize home ownership while protecting lenders and investors against losses related to a borrower's default.
+NMI Holdings, Inc. NMIH is the parent company of National Mortgage Insurance Corporation (National MI), a U.S.-based, private mortgage insurance company enabling low-down-payment borrowers to realize home ownership while protecting lenders and investors against losses related to a borrower's default.
 To learn more, please visit www.nationalmi.com.

 Investor Contact